• Skip to primary navigation

 Alternative adding half of the milk and half of the self-raising flour and mixing through with a spoon.

-Milk on top of cake mixture in a bowl.
+Milk poured into creamed mixture in a bowl.

 Repeat with the remaining milk and flour.